 It is important to note that if you don’t preserve creams that contain both oil and water, they will go rancid and that would be very bad for your skin.
 All properly assessed cosmetics that contain an oil and water mix MUST also contain a preservative.
 If you ever come across a “natural” handmade brand that contains oil and water, and it doesn’t contain a preservative, then I can assure you that it hasn’t been signed off by a safety assessment chemist and isn’t insured.
 I you want to know more about that and the legal side of making cosmetics then do contact me or The Guild of Craft Soap & Toiletry Makers, of which LJ Natural is a member.

 If you’d like to know more about naturally occurring allergens in skincare products and in essential oils then pop over to our other two blogs about it – this one is about linalool and this one is about other natural allergens.
+Plus I have written and in-depth guide to both linalool & limonene which you can download now and start learning more about skincare allergies and natural allergens.

 Hope you found this useful.